dezmediah/thatstrangesensation/index.md

 	<p>By the time they return to the beach, a crowd of about twenty people has gathered.
 As George, Ivy, and L walk onto shore, the crowd remains silent, tight with anticipation.</p>
 	<p>Finally, Tess, a biologist, speaks.
 "Was that a fucking whale?
 I saw it breach near you."
 She is a nearly six-foot tall, wiry southeast-Asian woman with bright eyes, a shaved head, and a scratchy voice.
 Back in regular life, her job was trekking through jungles looking for some of the most poisonous snakes in the world, then harvesting their venom for research.</p>
 	<p>George shrugs.
 "We were observing the crates when it showed up with that timer on its back."</p>
+	<p>"Timer?
+Is that what it is?" a middle-aged Australian woman says.
+"We can't read it from here."</p>
+	<p>"That’s what it looks like,” Ivy says.
+“When it showed up, it read 7:23:55.”
+She turns her notebook around, shows the group a drawing she did of the whale.
+"Next time we saw it, about twenty minutes later, it said 7:04:51."
+She shows them another drawing.
+"I think it's counting down."</p>
+	<p>"Fuck," says Tess.
+"So we have about eight days left to fix this place."
+The entire group jerks their heads toward her.
+She sighs.
+"Look, I've been here since the beginning.
+I know some of you have other theories, but I think we’re meant to clean up those dirty waters.
+I think it’s some kind of test, that’s what I think."
+She looks down as she talks, almost shy, but with a strong, unwavering voice.
+"We're all from 2019, right?
+2019, a year in which the world is at risk of skidding into a runaway greenhouse effect.
+We're dipping our toes into the waters of the apocalypse.
+Well, this island is very nice and all, but out there—" she points—"out where the water goes dark, it's also apocalyptic."
+She pauses now, looks around, and finds the group rapt.
+"It's radioactive, dirty as fuck, and even hotter than it is here.
+I think we've been brought here because we're meant to learn how to save our planet.
+This is like a practice round.
+Like one of those hackathon competitions or something.
+Maybe, if we learn how to save this island, we'll understand how to save our planet too."<p>

 </details>